-Housing produces nearly a quarter of all global carbon emissions: Aro Homes aims to impact this problem.
-Its modular homes plan to do this by producing more energy than they consume, halving water consumption and also reducing construction time.
+Housing produces almost a quarter of all global carbon emissions – Aro Homes aims to make a difference.
+Its modular homes plan to do this by producing more energy than they consume, cutting water consumption in half and also reducing construction time.
 And that is it.
 The cuccagna.

-"We quickly realized that residential construction was very inefficient and outdated in terms of sustainability," he says Carl Gish, co-CEO of Aro Homes and former employee of Amazon and Dyson.
-"There has been some progress in commercial property and even in multi-family homes, but not much has changed in the single-family home market in recent years."
+“We quickly realized that residential construction was very inefficient and outdated when it came to sustainability,” he says Carl Gish, co-CEO of Aro Homes and former Amazon and Dyson employee.
+“There has been some progress in commercial properties and even multifamily homes, but not much has changed in the single-family home market in recent years.”

 A net-zero future

 The company, which today announced $ 21,1 million in funding raised, is the first to be incubated by Innovation Endeavors, the venture capital firm co-founded by Eric Schmidt.
-Former Google CEO (not new to amazing feats like Rise) was plumbing construction technologies and had not found truly transformative businesses.
+The former CEO of Google (no stranger to incredible feats like Rise) was plumbing construction technologies and had not found truly transformative businesses.
 And so he decided to support a startup that had a proposal to solve the problem.

 What does Aro Homes do?

-Essentially, Aro starts by using software to identify properties that can be built in.
-Among the factors considered, the orientation of the land with respect to sunlight, the presence of trees that provide shade and other factors that can affect energy consumption and production.
+Essentially, Aro starts by using software to identify properties where you can build.
+Among the factors considered, the orientation of the land with respect to sunlight, the presence of trees that provide shade and other factors that can influence energy consumption and production.
 At that point he buys land, old and dilapidated houses, demolishes them and replaces them with modular houses capable of producing more energy.

 How much?
 A lot.
-Electric heat pumps and electric fireplaces will keep them warm; insulation, efficient windows and low voltage LED lights will save energy.
-Solar panels and batteries will collect, store, provide more energy than homes use.
+Electric heat pumps and electric fireplaces will keep them warm; insulation, efficient windows and low-voltage LED lights will save energy.
+Solar panels and batteries will collect, store, and provide more energy than homes use.
 Modular homes are also designed to recycle water used in toilets.

 The only flaw: for now the modular houses are all standard and not customizable.
 Does anyone care?